Bloc/portfolio-kami/about.md

 - Javascript
 - jQuery

-[Check out my latest work.](/portfolio/phbpa/) And please [get in touch](/contact) if you'd like to work together or connect about anything.
+And please [get in touch](/contact) if you'd like to work together or connect about anything.
 Let's make some beautiful internet together.

 ## Site credits: